The intrinsic stable normal cone: Comparisons and examples

 We now consider theories $\sE$ which are not oriented in the sense of the previous section, but are rather $\SL$-oriented.
-This means that, given a perfect complex of virtual rank $r$, $E_\bullet$, on some $Z\in \Sch_Z$, together with an isomorphism $\alpha:\det E_\bullet\to M^{\otimes 2}$ for some line bundle $M$ on $Z$, there is an isomorphism
+This means that, given a perfect complex $E_\bullet$ on some $Z\in \Sch/B$ of virtual rank $r$ and virtual determinant $\det E_\bullet$, there is a canonical isomorphism